JakubIllner/jakubillner.github.io/_posts/2024-01-19-data-sharing-automation.markdown

 ## Add Tables to Data Share

-Once the data share is created, you can add tables (including external tables) or views to the Share.
+Once the data share is created, you can add tables or views to the Share.
 Note that adding tables to the data share does not export any data.
 For this, the Share must be published.

 ```
 begin